atk4/core/docs/container.rst

 .. php:meth:: destroy

-    If object owners is set, then it will remove object from it's elements reducing number of links to the object.
+    If object owner is set, then this will remove object from it's owner elements reducing number of links to the object.
 Normally PHP's garbage collector should remove object as soon as number of links is zero.